How to Buy Bitcoin in Canada: A Complete Guide (2022)

 Historical Appreciation & Store of Value

 If Bitcoin performs the way it is intended, and with a finite number of Bitcoin that will ever exist, the laws of supply and demand predict that the price of a Bitcoin should rise significantly, unlike the historical trend of fiat currency under a centralized authority.
 With historical appreciation, this asset class can be considered a store of value.
 In March 2010, a single Bitcoin was valued at $0.003 USD.
-In December 2017, Bitcoin was valued at an all-time-high of $19,783 USD.
-As of October 2020, one Bitcoin is valued at nearly $13,000 USD.
+In November 2021, Bitcoin was valued at an all-time-high of $65,000 USD.
 While the price has fluctuated, past performance does not necessarily predict future performance, yet its value has continued to show higher peaks and higher troughs.

 How can you purchase Bitcoin?